katberry1991/Train-Schedule/README.md

 # Train-Schedule
 Requirements
-Application that can track train arrival and departure times as well as how many minutes away a train is with the the use of Firebase to allow data perseverence.
+Application that can track train arrival and departure times as well as how many minutes away a train is with the the use of Firebase to allow data persistence.

 Technologies Used
 HTML/CSS